yazhinia/McDevol/README.md

 ## Help
 `mcdevol.py -h or mcdevol.py`

-test run
-`mcdevol.py -i test -c test/contigs.fasta -o out`

 ## Recommended workflow
 We recommend single-sample assembly to obtain contigs as it minimizes constructing ambiguous assemblies for strain genomes.
-Perform mapping on a concatenated list of contigs for each sample and run mcdevol.
-Bins from single-sample assembly is highly redundant because the same genomic region is represented by multiple contigs assembled independently from different samples.
+Perform mapping on a concatenated list of contigs for each sample and run McDevol.
+Bins from single-sample assembly input is highly redundant because the same genomic region can be represented by multiple contigs assembled independently from different samples.
 To remove redudancy, we recommend the following post-binning redundancy reduction steps.

 ## Metagenome binning of contigs from sample-wise assembly
-When the contigs are assembled for every sample, we suggested to apply reduction reduction for _every bin_ resulting from Mcdevol using the following recommended steps.
-For which, users are requested to have plass (https://github.com/soedinglab/plass) and MMseqs2 (https://github.com/soedinglab/MMseqs2) already installed.
+When the contigs are assembled from each sample, perform post-binning assembly and clustering on _every bin_ produced by Mcdevol.
+For which, users are requested to have plass (https://github.com/soedinglab/plass) and MMseqs2 (https://github.com/soedinglab/MMseqs2) separately installed.

 ### 1) post-binning assembly
       plass nuclassemble bin<0..N>.fasta bin<0..N>_assembled.fasta tmp --max-seq-len 10000000 --keep-target false --contig-output-mode 0 --min-seq-id 0.990 --chop-cycle false

 ### 2) redundancy reduction